Salted Caramel Cheesecake (No Bake)

 Salted Caramel Cheesecake Biscuit Base

-- Tip your biscuits into your melted butter and mix thoroughly so all of the biscuits soak up the butter.
+• Mix in your demerara sugar with your crushed biscuits and tip into your melted butter and mix thoroughly so all of the biscuits soak up the butter.

 Salted Caramel Cheesecake Filling